These Cheesecake Cookies are so creamy and tender. It’s a delicious cookie that’s not too sweet but totally addictive!

 - Preheat oven to 350 degrees F. Line 2 baking sheets with parchment paper or silicone mats.

-- Beat cream cheese and butter together until fluffy and smooth; 1-2 minutes.
+- Beat cream cheese and butter together at high speed until fluffy and smooth; 1-2 minutes.
 Add sugar to the butter mixture and beat until fully incorporated and fluffy; 1-2 minutes.
 Beat in the eggs and vanilla; 1 minute.

 - In a separate, medium-sized bowl, whisk together the flour, baking powder and salt.
 Gradually add the dry ingredients to the butter mixture and stir just until incorporated.
 Do not over-mix.

-- Drop by rounded tablespoons onto the prepared baking sheets.
+- Drop by rounded tablespoons onto the prepared baking sheets; batter will be sticky.

 - Bake at 350 degrees for 10-11 minutes.
 Cookies should be light in color, not browned, and just starting to brown on the bottom. *Length of baking time may vary from oven to oven.